boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 #### Advanced Settings

-This allows you to customize the map color with three different types: gradient, rule, or individual.
-By default, the window renders with gradient type.
+This option allows you to customize the map color using three different types: gradient, rule, or individual.
+By default, the window renders with the gradient type.

-If you enable the option `Advanced,` the color customization window will render as follows.
+Enabling the `Advanced` option will cause the color customization window to render as follows:

 ![Advance Color settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/map-advance-settings.png)